 The responsibility of managing the trust falls upon a trustee of your choice.
 While you have the freedom to appoint anyone as the trustee, it is common to designate yourself for full control.
 In addition, you can also name a successor trustee who takes over the role after your passing.
 Once you pass away, the trustee maintains management and protection of your assets and subsequently allocates them to your designated beneficiaries.

-One advantage of a living trust is its capability to avoid the probate.
+One advantage of a living trust is its capability to avoid probate.
 Probate involves court procedures for validating and executing a will, which can be a time-consuming process that can take several months and become expensive over time.
 However, a trust can eliminate the need for probate while also allowing you to orchestrate an immediate distribution of your assets through the trust terms.

 If you’re curious about the intricacies of living trusts and how they can help you achieve your estate planning goals, it is crucial to seek guidance from a skilled New York estate planning lawyer.
-At New York Legacy Lawyers, our attorneys can help you understand the concept of a living trust and guide you through the process of establishing one that is tailored to your unique needs.
+At New York Legacy Lawyers, our attorneys can help you understand how a living trust works and guide you through the process of establishing one that is tailored to your unique needs.
 We can provide clarity and peace of mind for your estate planning journey.
 Contact us today to discuss your specific situation and ensure that your assets are protected for the future.

 Complexity